-- 1. The collaborative agreement form utilized under this section is attached as an appendix to these rules as approved by the board of medical examiners and board of pharmacy.
-Upon request, either board shall supply a copy of the rules and form to any interested party. - 2.
+- 1. The collaborative agreement form utilized under this section is attached as an appendix to these rules as approved by the board of medicine, board of nursing, and board of pharmacy.
+Upon request, a board shall supply a copy of the rules and form to any interested party. - 2.
 A copy of each collaborative agreement and subsequent amendments approved by the boards shall remain on file with the boards.
-Each party shall retain the original or a copy of the agreement and amendments, and either party shall provide a copy to the facility within which the agreement is operative.

-- 3. Either board may disseminate a current listing of the individual parties who are practicing under an approved collaborative agreement. - 4.
+Each party shall retain the original or a copy of the agreement and amendments, and either party shall provide a copy to a facility within which an agreement is operative. - 3.
+Either board may disseminate a current listing of the individual parties who are practicing under an approved collaborative agreement. - 4.
 More details may be provided.
 Further stipulations or details shall be supplied on a separate page.

+History: Effective December 1, 1996; amended effective April 1, 2016.
 General Authority: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4 Law Implemented: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4